 By creating this bill, Oregon is aiming to help not only people with mental health diagnoses but anyone who wishes to take part in facilitated psilocybin sessions.
 Unlike the medical card system for marijuana, anyone 21 and up will be able to experience psilocybin in certified service centers.

-Since passing this vote, people have raised concerns over its wording.
+People have raised concerns over the bill’s wording since the vote was passed.
 At first, we thought it would be offered as a therapeutic regimen under the strict supervision of a licensed therapist.
-But these therapists wouldn’t be protected from liability from the state or insurance.
+However, these therapists wouldn’t be protected from liability from the state or insurance.
 It would be hard or impossible to find therapists willing to practice without protection.

 We’re still excited about improved access to psilocybin.
 This bill would not have been brought up for a vote without the advocacy of Sheri and Thomas Eckert.
 They’ve been working to pass psilocybin therapy legislation for the last several years.
 Both are therapists in Oregon and believe strongly that psilocybin can help people better than pharmaceutical therapy.
 In a 2017 interview with The Oregonian, Thomas Eckert said, “Where typically pharma-type interventions fall short, psilocybin is really breaking through with pretty amazing frequency”4.

 In November 2020, the state of Oregon passed Ballot Measure 109.
-This established a new regulatory body under the Oregon Health Authority: The Oregon Psilocybin Advisory Board (OPAB).
-Thomas Eckert heads this group, who will develop a regulatory framework for the state.
+This established a new regulatory body under the Oregon Health Authority (OHA): The Oregon Psilocybin Advisory Board (OPAB).
+Thomas Eckert heads this group and will develop a regulatory framework for the state.

 Sadly, Sheri Eckert passed away soon after this vote.
 A new foundation has been formed in her honor to continue her important work of creating “equitable access to psychedelic education and services”.
 Her husband Thomas continues to work towards her vision by heading up the advisory board and leading the implementation of this new law in Oregon.
 Learn more about Sheri’s foundation at sherieckert.org.

-As the first state to implement a system like this, the board has a big job ahead.
+As the first state to implement a system like this, the board has a big job on its hands.
 They’re researching dosage, potency, strains, and synthetic vs. whole mushrooms.

 Where can I get psilocybin therapy in Oregon?

 - Psilocybin is still a Schedule 1 drug under the FDA.
 This legislation does not protect licensees or users from federal law.
-We’re not sure how this will affect users and therapists.
+We’re not sure how this will affect users and facilitators.

-- This bill does not provide workplace or housing protection for licensees and users.
+- Oregon’s psilocybin bill does not provide workplace or housing protection for licensees and users.
 For instance, you could be fired from your job or evicted for using psilocybin.

 Is Psilocybin Right for Me?

 There are specific diagnoses that psilocybin has been especially helpful for so far.
-Psilocybin has proven itself as a useful tool for depression.
+Psilocybin has proven itself to be a useful tool for depression.
 It’s given relief even for people suffering from major depressive disorder and treatment-resistant depression5.
 One study even compared psilocybin with escitalopram (Lexapro), an antidepressant.
-Even though psilocybin was given once, and the Lexapro was taken every day, psilocybin performed better in the long-term6.
+Even though psilocybin was given once, and Lexapro was taken every day, psilocybin performed better in the long term6.

 References